and welcome to our German Word of the Day. Today we’ll have a look at the meaning of one of the shortest words ever

 - We’ll meet next week or something around those days… it’s not fixed yet.

-And then, finally, we have one of the most famous German expressions of all.
+And of course let’s not forget about one of the most famous German words of them all.
+No, not Achtung”.

 - Ach soooooo.